Cost-Effective, Thorough Investigations

 --investigate jurors and judges for conflicts of interest.

-Our services can be especially useful in arbitration, where discovery is limited.
-We also offer quick responses and support on issues that may arise during trials.
+These services can be especially useful in arbitration, where discovery is limited.

-Whether charged with a white-collar crime or a violent offense, defendants and their attorneys rely on Strategic Research for creative, thorough investigations.
-Our investigators are as comfortable examining Blue Sky registrations as they are at locating and interviewing witnesses from all walks of life.
+Whether charged with a white-collar crime or a violent offense, defendants and their attorneys need creative, thorough investigations.
+An investigator who understands the nuances of Blue Sky registrations may not be good at locating and interviewing witnesses from other walks of life.

-We can find military records to support a PTSD defense, look for ways to poke holes in forensic evidence or scour the courts and databases for prior testimony by an expert witness.
+There arenot a lot of investigators who are equally good at finding military records to support a PTSD defense, looking for ways to poke holes in forensic evidence and scouring the courts and databases for prior testimony by an expert witness.

 NEWS MEDIA SERVICES